zetaloop/zetaloop/README.md

 - ⚡ Fun fact: ...
 -->

-- 🎨 Working on ZhS Trans of:: PowerToys; GithubDesktop...
+- 📑 Working on some ZhS Trans...
-- 🍤 Also some little tools...
+- 💻 Also some little tools...
 - 🪐 [Zetaspace](https://xn--rxa.space) the Website
-- 🐾 Fun fact: ... a hidden furry!
+-